 |Lifou is a popular island for snorkeling and swimming with its crystal blue waters and white sand beaches.|

-There, we discover other passengers anxious to interact and lively and animated conversation ensues from the first moment we all introduce ourselves.
-There’s been few, if any, exceptions to this scenario as night after night we’re throughly entertained and delighted by the people we meet.
+There, we discover other passengers anxious to interact, and lively and animated conversation ensues from the first moment we all introduce ourselves.
+There’s been few, if any, exceptions to this scenario as night after night, we’re thoroughly entertained and delighted by the people we meet.

-Usually, when dinner ends and we finally go our separate ways, Tom and I head to the Ensemble Lounge where there’s live music, a lengthy bar, an easy spot to meet even more people.
+Usually, when dinner ends, and we finally go our separate ways, Tom and I head to the Ensemble Lounge, where there’s live music, a long friendly bar, an easy spot to meet even more people.

 |Beautiful scenery along the shoreline.|